slint-ui/slint/docs/layouting.md

 Each elements is sized according to their `width` or `height` is specified, otherwise it is set to the minimum size which is set with the minimum-width or minimum-height property, or the minimum size of an inner layout, whateer is bigger.
-Then, the elements are placed according to the alignement.
+Then, the elements are placed according to the alignment.
-The size of elements is bigger than the minimum size only if the alignement is stretch
+The size of elements is bigger than the minimum size only if the alignment is stretch

 This example show the different alignment possibilities